aws/aws-cdk-rfcs/text/204-golang-bindings.md

 #### Case 1: Typescript datatype interface (no extensions)

-Here, a datatype interface (`HealthCheck`) is converted into a Go interface (`HealthCheck`), where each property becomes a getter method (JSII datatype properties always are readonly, so there are no setter methods generated).
+Here, a datatype interface (`HealthCheck`) is converted into a Go interface (`HealthCheck`), where each property becomes a getter method (jsii datatype properties always are readonly, so there are no setter methods generated).
 This Go interface is then implemented by a struct
 (LinuxParameterProps), which would contain the properties from the original typescript interface as non-exported (i.e. lowercase) properties and rely on the generated Getter methods for readonly access (as when _used as an argument_ to the constructor):